onelei/Lemon-BT-Unity/README.md

-# BehaviorTreeOfUnity
+# lemon-bt-unity
-BehaviorTreeOfUnity is a unity package about AI behavior.
+lemon-bt-unity is a unity package about AI behavior.